n0th1ng-else/n0th1ng-else.github.io/articles/2023/axios-timeout-for-chunked-responses.md

 ## The problem

 If it works fine, what is the problem then, you ask me.
 Here is the thing: as I said, I have a Telegram bot, that converts voice messages into text.
-It basically decompresses the voice file into wav buffer and sends the result to one of the cloud providers.
+It basically decompresses the voice file into wav buffer and sends the data to one of the cloud providers.
 As a result, I receive text recognition for that specific voice message.

 In fact, one of the providers I use implements the streaming API.
-The intention is to show the text recognition by the ways it gets processed.
+The intention is to show the text recognition for the user in real time while it gets processed (Which is quite cool, huh).
 You receive chunks of text data and you have a choice to wait until you can combine the whole message, or send it out to the user, so they see the early results.
 On a code level it actually resolves the request promise, so you can handle the chunk of data.
 With the following chunks, it is being resolved again and again, until the final chunk is received and the request is finished.

 If you read this, you can already see the unexpected side effect of this approach.
 The Axios resolves the request promise with the first chunk received.
 Essentially this means that Axios resets the timeout and the request time is not controlled in any way.
 For example, I have a timeout of 10 seconds for my bot recognition engine.
 And I could see in